exratione/lambda-complex/README.md

 Since the application includes self-invoking Lambda functions, the only sure way to shut it down at the present time is to delete the CloudFormation stack.
+Deleting the ARN map file uploaded to S3 during application deployment should also shut things down, as without the list of ARNs for application resources nothing in Lambda Complex can work.

 ### Update a Deployed Application